resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 ---

-So your virtual machine has what is termed "ephemeral" drives.
+So by default your virtual machine has what is termed "ephemeral" drives.
 Anything written to these drives will be lost if it’s associated virtual machine is terminated.

 Rebooting or restarting its associated virtual machine does not cause your data to vanish.
-But if you terminate it, then, whatever you wrote to this drive will be lost the minute your virtual machine exits.
+But if you terminate it, then, whatever you wrote to these drives will be lost the minute your virtual machine exits.
 All upgrades, security patches, whatever data you wrote, everything is lost.

 This is one of the reasons why people like snapshot images so much.
 You work with your machine a little, you make a snapshot.
 The next time you start up from the snapshot, work with it, snapshot it when you are done.

-This only works for small machines.
-It’s not the worlds greatest way of doing things, but it works for small machines.
+This only works for the boot disk.
+It’s not the worlds greatest way of doing things as any other ephemeral disk beyond the boot disk won't have its data saved.

 I've seen this ephemeral storage take grown developers by surprise when they first start using the Research Cloud.
 It has just about reduced them to tears.
 Don’t be like them - trust nothing on the cloud!